MewsSystems/gitbook-distributor-guide/README.md

 ### API

-In case you’d like to implement your own custom booking engine that would be connected with MEWS, you should have a look at [Distributor API](./distributor-api-v1).
-Please contact [customersuccess@mews.com](mailto:customersuccess@mews.com) to activate this function.
+In case you’d like to implement your own custom booking engine that would be connected with MEWS, you should have a look at the [Distributor API](./distributor-api-v1).
+Note that this option is only available to customers with an Enterprise subscription.
+Should you be on a different subscription and are interested in this function, please contact [customersuccess@mews.com](mailto:customersuccess@mews.com).